 - The court imposed a punishment that exceeded the maximum sentence for the offense

-A legal professional familiar with the appeals process in Goose Creek could review the circumstances of a case to identify if there is a valid legal reason for filing an appeal.
+A skilled attorney familiar with the appeals process in Goose Creek could review the circumstances of a case to identify if there is a valid legal reason for filing an appeal.
 Once identified, they could also work to have the appeal granted so a higher court will review the original ruling.

 Several steps are involved in the appellate process in Goose Creek.
 The process begins with the filing and serving of a notice of appeal, as well as court transcripts from the original trial.
 The notice of appeal must be submitted within a certain period of time following the final ruling of the court to be considered.